Skip to main content

 Best practices:

-• Use Critical sparingly for business-critical tasks
+• Use Critical sparingly for truly business-critical tasks

 • Urgent for approaching deadlines